libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The current connection upgrade process is described in detail in [connections].
-As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the conntection to a secured and stream- multiplexed onnection.
+As shown in this [sequence-chart], after a network connection is established, the following will happen to upgrade the connection to a secured and stream- multiplexed connection.

 1. The multistream-selection protocol is run over the connection to select the security protocol to be used.
-2. The selected security protocol performs handshaking and establishs a secure tunnel
+2. The selected security protocol performs handshaking and establishes a secure tunnel
 3. The multistream-selection protocol then will run again for multiplexer negotiation.